Does your Car Insurance cover the Theft of Personal Belongings from your car?

-Let us say you go out for a movie and leave you can in the parking lot.
-After the show, you look around for it, but you realize that it is missing.
+Let us say you go out for a movie and parked your can in the parking lot.
+After the show, you look around for it, but you realize that your car is missing.
 In fact, it has been stolen! 😱

-If you have a comprehensive insurance, you should be covered in case of theft.
-You will need to immediately go to the police and inform your insurance company.
-Since your car would be considered a “total loss,” you will receive your car’s IDV (or Insured Declared Value) as the claim amount.
+If you have a comprehensive insurance policy, you should be covered in case of theft of the vehicle.
+You will however need to immediately go to the police and inform your insurance company.
+Since your car would be considered a total loss, you will receive your car’s IDV Insured Declared Value) as the claim amount.

 But what about all the personal items that were inside your car?
 Unfortunately, if you have a basic comprehensive policy, they won't be covered under your car insurance.

 However, you can opt for a Loss of Personal Belongings add-on cover.
 With this, your insurer will help out with compensation for the loss of any personal belongings that were in your car at the time of the theft.

 Only your personal items were stolen from your car

 Now imagine this scenario: you take your car out and park it along the side of the road while you go and buy some vegetables, leaving your personal belongings like clothes and footwear inside.
 But when you get back, Oh no! you realize that someone has stolen them by breaking into the car ! 😞

 In this case, if you have a basic comprehensive car insurance, or an own damage policy, it will cover the costs of repairs and replacement for any damages to your car, such as broken doors or smashed windows.
 But, it will not cover the stolen items.

 Once again, for this you would need to have the Loss of Personal Belongings add-on cover.